 At some point (earlier is better) give a quick toast and tell your guests why you gathered them together.
 It's a thoughtful touch and makes everyone feel welcome.

 Light your favorite scented candle in the bathroom.
 Make sure to stock extra toilet paper and check throughout the evening.

 Good vibes only

 Don't prematurely begin clean-up; it breaks the mood and signals that the night is over.
 Let guests linger for one more drink (or an extra slice of cake).

 A parting gift

 Send guests home with a little something special.
-Depending on your dinner party vibe, we recommend a set of our dip dishes, one of our clean-burning candles, or a chic bud vase as a keepsake from the night.
+Depending on your dinner party vibe, we recommend a set of our ceramic dipping bowls, one of our clean-burning candles, or a chic ceramic bud vase as a keepsake from the night.

 Tidy up (sort of)